 Get the balance right.
 Which is something I say all the time to my nutrition clients.

 Research shows that low-carb diets and ways of eating are not generally beneficial for endurance runners.
-In fact, eating insufficient carbohydrate can reduce immune function, increasing risk of infection.
+In fact, eating insufficient carbohydrate can reduce immune function.
+This in turn increases your risk of infection.

-One study has reported healthy immune cells in runners who consumed carbohydrate during a 3-hour run, but compromised immune cells in those runners who did not consume any carbohydrate during the 3-hour run.
+One study has reported healthy immune cells in runners who consumed carbohydrate during a 3-hour run.
+But compromised immune cells were found in those runners who did not consume any carbohydrate during the 3-hour run.

-In addition to regular carbohydrate foods (oats, rice, potatoes, whole grain bread and other less processed carbs), runners need to be eating plenty of colourful vegetables and fruits for their vitamin C, phytonutrient and antioxidant properties.
-Plus regular quality protein and sufficient fluids.
+In addition to regular carbohydrate foods (oats, rice, potatoes, whole grain bread and other less processed carbs), runners need to be eating plenty of colourful vegetables and fruits.
+These contain vitamin C, phytonutrient and antioxidant properties.
+Plus you need regular quality protein and sufficient fluids.

 Essentially, a balanced diet is vital.